 In this three-part blog series titled The Best Skin Care for Men, I’m going to give you my low-maintenance, powerfully multi-tasking skin care recommendations for these common surface skin problems.
 I will cover each of these skin problems in a separate post, so you can pick the posts that specifically fit your skin problems.
 Implement the simple skin care changes that I recommend and get ready to see a huge impact on how you look, without a big effort.
 This is post #3: Clogged Pores and Acne.

 Dermatologist’s Simple 2 Step Grooming Fixes for Men’s Most Common Skin Problems: Clogged Pores, Blackheads, and Occasional Pimples

 Step #1: Deeply Clean Your Pores When You Wash Your Face

 Wash your face twice a day with the Clarisonic Brush or Buf Puf Facial Sponge and one of the following strong pore cleaning cleansers based on your needs.
 The Clarisonic will use sonic oscillations to pulse cleanser deep inside your pores.

-- Mild to moderate acne: Foaming Acne Treatment Cleanser
+For men with mild to moderate acne, I recommend the Foaming Acne Treatment Cleanser

-Step #2: Apply a Product After Washing That Will Unclog Pores and Prevent Hyperpigmentation of Healed Acne Lesions
+Step #2: Apply a Product After Washing That Will Unclog Pores, Heal Acne Lesions and Prevent Hyperpigmentation.

 Night is the best time to apply your therapeutic product to help control acne and unclog pores.
 Pick the product based on your needs